• Ntc

 Free Worldlink Wifi Nepal Mobility

 In recent years, the topic of revenues in the telecom industry has come under greater scrutiny.
 Both Nepal Telecom (NTC) and Ncell have seen their incomes fall consistently.
-Now, the government also seems serious about finding solutions for it.
+Now, the regulator took serious decision about finding solutions for it.
 Ending WiFi mobility, which gives free WiFi access to smartphone users, could be one step.
 Similarly, the idea of sharing infrastructure has also taken prominence recently.
 Check out: Challenges of Telecom operators in Nepal

-Bhandari also said that telecom companies are now exploring the idea of a subscription model telecom service to grow their business.
-But he insisted that companies need to consider customers’ rights too while talking about the falling income of operators.
+Telecom companies are now also exploring the idea of a subscription model telecom service to grow their business.
+But it also requires the approval of the regulator before they do so.

 WorldLink’s WiFi Express Hotspots have been a great help to smartphone users for internet connection on the go.
 Especially, WorldLink users who step out of their homes can connect to the WiFi hotspot and browse the internet without relying on mobile data.
 But that’s also hurting telecom service providers, as free WiFi removes the need to use data.
 So, if NTA does close down free WiFi service from WorldLink, it will certainly cause inconvenience to the users.